-Verify that your optin processing system is handling verification of email addresses.
-We recommend you use the list hygiene service built into Emercurythat removes spam traps and hard bounces or you may use a third party email verification service before sending.
+Verify that your optin processing system is handling the verification of email addresses.
+We recommend you use the list Analysis service built into Emercury that removes spam traps and hard bounces or you may use a third-party email verification service before sending.

 Mail to all of your email users no less than once a quarter.